Habitat destruction: Solutions

 Preventing an area from losing its specialist species to generalist invasive species depends on the extent of the habitat destruction that has already taken place.
 In areas where the habitat is relatively undisturbed, halting further habitat destruction may be enough.
 In areas where habitat destruction is more extreme (fragmentation or patch loss), restoration ecology may be needed.

 Education of the general public is possibly the best way to prevent further human habitat destruction.
 Changing the dull creep of environmental impacts from being viewed as acceptable to being seen a reason for change to more sustainable practices.
 Education about the necessity of family planning to slow population growth is important as greater population leads to greater human caused habitat destruction.
+Habitat restoration can also take place through the following processes; extending habitats or repairing habitats.
+Extending habitats aims to counteract habitat loss and fragmentation whereas repairing habitats counteracts degradation.

 The preservation and creation of habitat corridors can link isolated populations and increase pollination.
 Corridors are also known to reduce the negative impacts of habitat destruction.

 The biggest potential to solving the issue of habitat destruction comes from solving the political, economical and social problems that go along with it such as, individual and commercial material consumption, sustainable extraction of resources, conservation areas, restoration of degraded land and addressing climate change.

 Governmental leaders need to take action by addressing the underlying driving forces, rather than merely regulating the proximate causes.
 In a broader sense, governmental bodies at a local, national, and international scale need to emphasize: